AhmedFatthy1040/Multithreaded-N-Queens-Problem-Solver/README.md

 ## 4. How to Run <a name="how-to-run"></a>
-1. Ensure you have Java installed.
+1. Ensure you have Java and Maven installed.
 2. Clone the repository: `git clone <repository-url>`
+3. Navigate to the project directory: `cd Multithreaded-N-Queens-Problem-Solver`
+4. Build the project: `mvn clean install`

 ## 5. Algorithm Details <a name="algorithm-details"></a>
 The algorithm uses a backtracking approach to explore all possible combinations of queen placements.
 The time complexity is \(O(N!)\), and the space complexity is \(O(N)\).